ntrocado/freesound/README.md

 Note that for parameters that must be enclosed in double-quotes, we have to escape the double-quotes, like "A" above.

+You can achieve the same kind of search with `similar`.

 Finally, it's also possible to search in metadata and audio features at the same time, with `combined-search`.

 ### Sounds